 With gas and electricity prices on the rise, switching to renewable heating in your home could be the right move towards a more efficient and environmentally friendly future for your home heating system.
 Renewable energy is a source that is constantly being replenished such as wind, water or sun.

-A government scheme called the Renewable Heat Incentive (RHI) pays for homeowners to install renewable heating system and thus reduce your home’s carbon footprint.
-Renewable systems can seem expensive to install upfront but it´s important to take the long term view as the time to make your money back on the investment will come down.
+A government scheme called the Renewable Heat Incentive (RHI) pays for homeowners to install a renewable heating system by a heating engineer and thus reduce your home's carbon footprint.
+Renewable systems can seem expensive to install upfront but it is important to take the long term view as the time to make your money back on the investment will come down.

 Biomass or wood heating system uses organic material such as wood pellets, chips or logs in a wood burning stove to generate heat and hot water when also connected to a boiler.